Killing of Muhammad al-Durrah

-On 30 September 2000, the second day of the Second Intifada, 12-year-old Muhammad al-Durrah (محمد الدرة) was killed in the Gaza Strip during widespread protests and riots across the Palestinian territories against Israeli military occupation.
+On 30 September 2000, the second day of the Second Intifada, 12-year-old Muhammad al-Durrah (محمد الدرة) was killed at the Netzarim Junction in the Gaza Strip during widespread protests and riots across the Palestinian territories against Israeli military occupation.
 Jamal al-Durrah and his son Muhammad were filmed by Talal Abu Rahma, a Palestinian television cameraman freelancing for France 2, as they were caught in crossfire between the Israeli military and Palestinian security forces.
 Footage shows them crouching behind a concrete cylinder, the boy crying and the father waving, then a burst of gunfire and dust.
 Muhammad is shown slumping as he is mortally wounded by gunfire, dying soon after.

 Fifty-nine seconds of the footage were broadcast on television in France with a voiceover from Charles Enderlin, the station's bureau chief in Israel.
 Based on information from the cameraman, Enderlin told viewers that the al-Durrahs had been the target of fire from the Israeli positions and that the boy had died.
 After an emotional public funeral, Muhammad was hailed throughout the Muslim world as a martyr.

-The Israel Defense Forces accepted responsibility for the shooting at first, claiming that Palestinians used children as human shields but later retracted the admission of responsibility.
-Critics of Enderlin's filmed report have since questioned the accuracy of France 2's footage.
-French journalists who saw the raw footage said that France 2 had cut a final few seconds in which Muhammad appeared to lift his hand from his face; they acknowledged that Muhammad had died, but said the footage alone did not show it.
-France 2's news editor said in 2005 that no one could be sure who fired the shots.
-Other commentators, particularly Philippe Karsenty, a French media commentator, went further, alleging that the scene had been staged by France 2; France 2 sued him for libel and in 2013 he was fined €7,000 by the Court of Appeal of Paris.
-In May that year an Israeli government report supported Karsenty's view.
-Jamal al-Durrah and Charles Enderlin rejected its conclusion and called for an independent international investigation.
+Initially, the Israel Defense Forces (IDF) accepted responsibility for the shooting, but claimed that Palestinians used children as human shields; the IDF retracted its admission of responsibility in 2005.
+In 2000, the IDF commissioned Nahum Shahaf to investigate, producing a report which provoked widespread criticism.
+One of the Israeli investigators claimed the incident had been staged by Palestinian gunmen, cameraman and Muhammad's own father.
+The report eventually concluded that Muhammad was possibly killed by Palestinian fire.
+However, a Palestinian investigation that same year concluded Muhammad was killed by bullets that came from the Israeli post.

+In 2012, Prime Minister Benjamin Netanyahu commissioned another investigation.
+In 2013, that report concluded that not only was Muhammad not hit by IDF fire, Muhammad was perhaps never shot nor killed.
+Jamal al-Durrah rejected the idea that his son was somehow not dead and offered to exhume Muhammad's grave.
+The report was criticized by Charles Enderlin and France 2, Reporters Without Borders and Barak Ravid.
+In France, Philippe Karsenty, a media commentator, also alleged that the scene had been staged by France 2; France 2 sued him for libel in 2006 leading to Karsenty's eventual conviction in 2013 for the allegation.

 The footage of the father and son acquired what one writer called the power of a battle flag.
 Postage stamps in the Middle East carried the images.
 Abu Rahma's coverage of the al-Durrah shooting brought him several journalism awards, including the Rory Peck Award in 2001.